 These are: your current job title with your responsibilities, the job you had before that with details, start and end dates for both and your qualifications.
-Get those in and we'll go from there.

 The bare minimum

 As a jobs board, we see many, many CVs and it's just amazing how many there are that mean we must start at the very beginning.
-So, here goes.

 Does your CV have your name, address, email address and contact telephone on it?

 It's important that you have a professional-sounding email address that you can access easily – no 'firstname.lastname@example.org' and no addresses from previous posts that, whilst having a charmingly professional domain name, may become inaccessible if you leave your post before you find a new one.

 Also take a moment to check your voice-mail message – is it correct and does it sound professional?

-Is everything spelt properly and do you use acceptable grammar?
+Another key starting point is your language.Is everything spelt properly and do you use acceptable grammar?

 If you have any doubt at all, get a friend to read it or pay a small fee to an online proofreader to check it for you.

 Using unnecessarily complex words is really jarring and we don't recommend it.
 Even if it's habitual for you and technically a more accurate representation of 'you', it's important that you understand the use of correct register – that is, choosing the right words for the right situation.

 Taking the minimum and making it marvellous

 Good CVs have several other categories of information that you can either have as standalone categories or woven into others.

 It is said that 'having hard skills gets you hired, lacking soft skills gets you fired' and no doubt you'll see why!

 Being on time and polite to your colleagues (no matter personal feelings) don't make you special – they're the bare minimum of a professional, after all.

 These are pretty straightforward – you need to go back through your career and summarise what you needed to do in each post.

 Working it together

 So, your CV now has all the important categories lined up and ready for filling along with an idea of the content to go in – contact details, education, employment history, duties and responsibilities therein and key skills, all in good English.

 Contact details Your contact details will be at the top, almost certainly right-justified and with your name perhaps a little larger to stand out.

 Your personal statement

 You may or may not decide to include this – some argue it's largely a waste of time that takes away space from the CV by repeating already said.

 Begin with your most recent or current job, stating start and end dates, employer and a short description of your duties and responsibilities.
-Next comes your nursing jobs prior to this.

 Now, depending on your years of service, you may have many of these!
 If there are a great deal, consider cutting back to those that just support your application for the particular job you're shooting for.